What To Do With Rusty Pipes

 You wake up one morning.
 Your eyes are hazy.
 Before you start your morning hygiene routine, you go to the kitchen to fill up the coffee maker.
 But what comes out of the tap looks like it may have already made its way through a filter of ground beans.
+How you’re faced with a problem; what to do with rusty pipes.

 The first thing to figure out is if it’s actually rust.
 That pretty simple to do.
 Rusty water has a distinctive metallic smell and a reddish brown colour.
 What causes the color is oxidized iron, and while it can stain porcelain, and make a mess, it’s not a health threat.